Law #7: Cause and Effect are not Closely Related in Time and Space

 Of course, that is still true.

-However, in systemic issues, causes of resistant issues are distant in space as well as distant in time.
-It is telling us not to look for leverage near the symptoms or your problem.
+However, in systemic issues, the causes of resistant issues are distant in space as well as distant in time.
+It is telling us not to look for leverage near the symptoms or our problem.
 Go back upstream and in time to ferret out causes as distant as possible from your problem.
 The further it is, the more formidable and influential (and therefore cost-effective) will be the solution when applied to the problem.
 That notion is alien to us.
-It represents an anti-thesis.
+It represents an antithesis.
 We assume, most of the time, that cause and effect are close in time and space.

 Peter in the Fifth Discipline Fieldbook (pg 108-112) adds: